AmberLeeWL/ENGG1340Project/README.md

   - Other possible feature(s):
   7) Combining records of users (family incomes and expenses view)
   8) Login function
+  9) Setting proportions of expenses by the occupation of the user

 **Expected files and source codes:**
   1. <username>.txt